icenando/Italian_Consulate/README.markdown

 &nbsp;

 <h2>RUNNING THE CODE</h2>
-1. In Terminal, run the code as follows:
+1. In Terminal, with the virtual environment still active (see step 3, above), run the code as follows:

 ```
 python main.py
 ```

-2. This will launch Chrome and load the Italian Consulate in London's website.
-DO NOT CLOSE THIS WINDOW!
-   After a few seconds, the log in page will be loaded.
-Take not of the captcha and return to Terminal (DO NOT FILL IN YOUR DETAILS ON THIS PAGE).
-   &nbsp;
-3. Still in Terminal, you'll be prompted to enter your username, passwords, and captcha.
-As you enter these details, Chrome will fill them in on the webpage.
-If all details are correct, you should be automatically logged in.
-These details are not saved anywhere in the code.
-It is only used to fill in the log in form.
-   &nbsp;
-4. You don't need to do anything else: the app will automatically check for available appointments the following month (as the current month is always booked up).
+2. You don't need to do anything else: the app will automatically check for available appointments in the current month and the following two months.
 It does this every 25 seconds.

 If a free slot is found, a voice message will be played in your computer, and you'll receive an SMS.
 You will then have to login and manually complete the booking directly on the consulate's website.
 &nbsp;

 <br>
 <h2>LICENSE</h2>